 Category Definition of category Basis for recognising expected credit loss (ECL) 1 Counterparty has a low risk of default and does not have any past-due amounts.
-12-month ECL 2 Amount is > 180 days past due or there has been a significant increase in credit risk since initial recognition.
-Lifetime ECL - not credit-impaired 3 Amount is > 210 days past due or there is evidence indicating the asset is credit-impaired (in default).
-Lifetime ECL - credit impaired 4 There is evidence indicating that the debtor is in severe financial difficulty and the debtor has no realistic prospect of recovery.
+12-month ECL 2 Amount is $> 180$ days past due or there has been a significant increase in credit risk since initial recognition.
+Lifetime ECL - not credit-impaired 3 Amount is $> 210$ days past due or there is evidence indicating the asset is credit-impaired (in default).
+4 There is evidence indicating that the debtor is in severe financial difficulty and the debtor has no realistic prospect of recovery.
 Amount is written off